Improving the Stability and Efficiency of Diffusion Models for Content Consistent Super-Resolution: Conclusion

 \section{Conclusion}

-The strong generative priors of DMs can help synthesize realistic details for image SR tasks but the stochasticity of DMs induces the instability of SR outputs.
-To improve the stability of DM-based SR, we investigated in-depth how the diffusion priors can help the SR task at different diffusion steps.
-We found that diffusion priors are more powerful than GAN priors in generating image main structures when the LR image suffers from significant information loss.
-However, GAN performs similarly well to DM when the main structural information is available in the LR image.
+To improve the stability of DM-based SR, in this work we investigated in-depth how the diffusion priors can help the SR task at different diffusion steps.
+We found that diffusion priors are more powerful than GANs in generating image main structures when the LR image suffers from significant information loss.
+However, to further generate high-frequency details, DM may deteriorate the fidelity and go against the goal of image restoration.
+In contrast, GAN performs favorably well in generating realistic details without changing much the image structures.
 Based on this observation, we proposed the Content Consistent Super-Resolution (CCSR) approach.
 Firstly, the coherent structures were generated from the LR image by a diffusion stage.
-Then, the diffusion process was stopped and the truncated output was sent to the VAE decoder, which was finetuned via adversarial training to acquire the detail enhancement capability without extra computation burden.
-Extensive experiments demonstrated the superiority of the proposed CCSR method against the existing DM-based methods in numerical, visual, stability, and efficiency performance.
+Then, the diffusion process was stopped and the truncated output was sent to the VAE decoder.
+The VAE decoder was finetuned via adversarial training to acquire the detail enhancement capability without extra computation burden.
+Extensive experiments demonstrated the superiority of the proposed CCSR method against the existing DM-based methods in SR stability, quality, and efficiency performance.